CasterCodes/PDO-CHEATSHEET/README.md

 There are two ways to run queries in PDO

-1. If no there are not variables to be used in the query use PDO::query() **Example**
+1. If there are no variables to be used in the query use PDO::query() **Example**

 ```php